FieldRoboticsLab/MultiVessel_Simulation/README.md

 # MultiVessel_Simulation

 Welcome to GitHub repository of the Multiple Vessels Simulation environment.
-This repository consists the source code and documentation of this project.
+This repository consists of the source code and documentation of this project.
 This project is designed as a ROS package for the VRX-classic simulation environment.

 This project is developed in order to test and verify motion planning algorithms for unmanned surface vehicles under